ruhigundrelaxed/ioBroker.eibd/README.md

 3rd.)
 Write down the complete DPT for each groupaddress.
 Write down wheter the ga is r,w,rw.
 You will find those          informations within ets.<br>
 4rd.)
 Open the exportet xml file and append the information received from step 3 to the groupaddress.
 You can append it on a single ga or on a middlegroup.
 If choosen a middlegroup each ga within the middlegroup will reflect those values as long as there are no individual values set.<br>
-For eaxample see the following part of my groupaddress export.
+For eaxample see the following part of my groupaddress export.<br>
-As you can see, I extended the middlegroup "messen" with the field dpt and the field access.
+As you can see, I extended the middlegroup "messen" with the field dpt and the field access.<br>
-In this case: The values are readonly and the nature of the values are: float16 unit milli ampere (ma).
+In this case: The values are readonly and the nature of the values are: float16 unit milli ampere (ma).<br>

+Example:
 -----------------------------------------------------------
  <GroupRange Name="messen" RangeStart="2560" RangeEnd="2815" dpt="9.021" access="r">
       <GroupAddress Name="A1 - A (WZ - LSR 1)" Address="1/2/1" />